FlaxEngine/FlaxDocs/manual/graphics/models/index.md

 ![Smooth Model LOD switching](media/lod_transition.gif)

 In some cases, eg. during the cut-scenes it may be required to bump the visual quality of the scene and ignore the lower LODs.
-To achive this you can apply the Model LOD Bias per view using the following C# code:
+To achieve this you can apply the Model LOD Bias per view using the following C# code:

 ``
 MainRenderTask.Instance.View.ModelLODBias = 2;